scrabbletank/farhome-rules/rulesdoc.md

 Attempt to counter a creatures flow of magic, stopping a spell before it can be cast.
 As a reaction, make a spellcasting roll against the caster's spellcasting roll.
 Each caster adds a success equal to the level of each spell cast.
 On success the target spell has no effect.

 Multiple casters can attempt to counter the same spell, using the highest spellcasting roll and adding successes equal to the total spell level of all _Counter Spell_'s cast.

+#### Etherwalk
+*3rd level*

+- **Casting Time:** 7 AP
+- **Range:** 5
+- **Duration:** concentration, 1 minute

+Enter the Ethereal plane, becoming transparent and allowing you to walk through walls.
+Make a spellcasting roll against 2 bad dice.
+On success you enter the ethereal plane, increasing the duration by 1 minute for each critical.
+On a critical fail you exit the Ethereal plane at the end of your next turn.

+While in the ethereal plane you gain _Resistance_ 3 to physical damage and have a flying speed equal to your move speed, but gain _Vulnerability_ 1 against spell attacks.
+You cannot make weapon attacks, but may cast spells.
+You move through other creatures and 1 tile thick walls as if they were open terrain, however you are Blind while inside an object.
+Should you remain inside another creature or object when the spell ends you take 3 wound dice in force damage as you are ejected from the plane, appearing in the closest unoccupied tile.

+Add an enhanced die for every level cast above 3rd.

 #### Far Sight
 *3rd level*